 Splash Guards and Glass Tops

 Once you have all this great light coming out of the fixture, you can keep a lot of it from getting to the tank just by neglecting the splash guards and/or glass top.
 Glass tops are easily neglected and any algae, mineral deposits, or salt creep blocks light.
 I have seen tanks look like they got new bulbs and even new fixtures just by cleaning the glass tops.
-In fact, it is even possible to burn corals by the sudden increase in light after cleaning dirty glass tops.
+In fact, it is even possible to burn corals by the sudden increase in light after cleaning neglected glass tops.
 If you aren’t using a glass top, then you definitely want to keep the splash guard on the light fixture (you don’t want bare bulbs over open water).
 Most HOT5 and other higher-end fixtures come with splash guards.
 If you have a glass top too simply remove the splash guard.
 If you are using the fixture over open water, keep the splash guard on and well cleaned.

 The amount of time that lights are on is another major issue with lighting.
 In general, I prefer to run any lights on a timer.
-This way there are no issues with the photoperiod, you never forget to turn them on or off or let them run way too long.
+This way there are no issues with the photoperiod.
+You never forget to turn them on or off or let them run way too long.
 There are tons of timers out there.
 I do not like to use fixtures that have built-in timers, they can be complicated to use and can make it much harder to just turn the light on or off outside of the normal schedule.
-Any of the light timers made for aquariums or found in any hardware or department store (such as Walmart or Target) are fine.
+Any of the light timers made for aquariums or found in any hardware or department store (such as Walmart or Target) should work.
 Most light fixtures require a three-pronged outlet so a three-pronged timer is required.
-The only other thing I want to make sure I have on a timer is a switch so that I can turn the lights on any time I need to.
+The only other thing I want to make sure I have on a timer is a switch so that I can turn the lights on or off any time I need to.